Lavender - Kuura Essentials Herbs

 Lavender has a well-established tradition as a folk remedy and its scent is still familiar to almost everyone.
 It was used to “comfort the stomach” but above all as a cosmetic water, an insect repellent, to scent linen, and as a reviving yet soothing oil.

-Non-toxic, non-irritant, non-sensitizing.
+Lavender is non-toxic, non-irritant, non-sensitizing.

 USED IN PRODUCTS: